ngx-archive/nginx-extras-docs/docs/lua/healthcheck.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-healthcheck [v1.5.0](https://github.com/Kong/lua-resty-healthcheck/releases/tag/1.5.0){target=_blank} released on Feb 09 2022.
+This document describes lua-resty-healthcheck [v1.5.1](https://github.com/Kong/lua-resty-healthcheck/releases/tag/1.5.1){target=_blank} released on Mar 23 2022.

 <hr />